Keyspan Park

 Photo courtesy Stacy Cowley

-The location of Keyspan Park, immediately next to the boardwalk at Coney Island, can create unusual weather conditions.
-While a gentle sea breeze is the norm, there have been games played in glue-like humidity and even a deep, ghostly fog, through which the outfielders become unrecognizable and the gigantic Parachute Jump completely disappears from view.
-On such days, we might close our eyes a little and imagine that Carl Furillo stands in right field, with Zach Wheat in left, Adonis Terry on the mound, and "Death to Flying Things" Ferguson patrolling the infield beside "Home Run" Johnson.
-But whoever is on the field, base ball belongs in Brooklyn, and we are happy to witness it.
+The location of MCU Park, immediately next to the boardwalk at Coney Island, can create unusual weather conditions.
+While a sea breeze blowing in is the norm, rendering right field a graveyard for high fly balls, there have been games played in glue-like humidity and even a deep, ghostly fog, through which the outfielders become unrecognizable and the gigantic Parachute Jump completely disappears from view.
+On such days, we might close our eyes a little and imagine that Carl Furillo stands in right field, with Zach Wheat in left, Adonis Terry on the mound, and "Death to Flying Things" Ferguson patrolling the infield beside Jackie Robinson and "Home Run" Johnson.
+But whoever is on the field, base ball belongs in Brooklyn, and we are thrilled to witness it.

 BrooklynBallParks.com is brought to you by